-• Hospital 30-Day Readmissions Per 1,000 People (lower rates are better).
-This measure reflects all inpatient hospitalizations (for both planned and unplanned readmissions) within 30 days after discharge and is an observed rate derived with the Johns Hopkins ACG grouping system(6).
-The measure includes people in the CO APCD with at least one month of medical https://www.healthpartners.com/ucm/groups/public/@hp/@public/documents/documents/cntrb\035024.pdf on October 14, 2016.
+• Hospital 30-Day Readmissions Per 1,000 People.
+This measure reflects all inpatient hospitalizations (both planned and unplanned readmissions) within 30 days after discharge and is an observed rate derived with the Johns Hopkins ACG grouping system.
+The measure includes people in the CO APCD with at least one month of medical coverage eligibility in the reporting period.
+Higher readmission rates are associated with increased mortality and higher health care costs.
+Readmission may be prevented through increased quality of care at the hospital in conjunction with appropriate post-discharge planning and care coordination, and through increased support for patient self-management.